Feeling Sad after Interviews: Dealing with Post-Interview Blues

 You’re dealing with a case of the post-interview blues.
 You really want to receive a call offering you the job, but you’ve started to question your interview performance and your candidacy as a whole.
 Self-doubt creeps in, and you start to wonder how you compare with the competition.

-In this post, we will address why you may be feeling sad after interviews and share advice on what you can do to restore your confidence, boost your interview technique and generally feel a lot more positive.
+In this post, we will address why you may be feeling down after your interview and share advice on what you can do to restore your confidence, boost your interview technique and generally feel a lot more positive.

-Why you are feeling sad after an interview
+Why you might be feeling sad after your interview

 You are struggling to bounce back after a bad job interview